Brenda Campbell QC

 Brenda will be appointed Queen’s Counsel on 28 February 2018.

 Brenda Campbell has a busy and varied practice in all areas of criminal law and inquests.
-She strives to achieve successful outcomes in all her cases, whether instructed as leading junior counsel, sole counsel or led junior.
+She strives to achieve successful outcomes in all her cases.

-Brenda is ranked in Chambers UK 2017 for Crime and Inquests, and in the Legal 500 2016 for Crime.
+Brenda is ranked in Chambers UK 2019 and the Legal 500 2019 for Crime and Inquests.

 She has been described by solicitors and other barristers as: